-The American Old West is often romanticized as this anarchic and chaotic frontier with the image of the gun-slinging, horse-riding, and tobacco-chewing cowboy as its perfect representation.
-Contemporary media was particularly instrumental in the popularisation of the Western United States.
-This period of mass English settlement in the 18th and 19th Centuries (encouraged by President Jefferson), clubbed with the media’s aggressive sensationalization, promoted the genre into popular culture.
-As the American frontier passed into history, its numerous and repeated depictions in comic books, films, and children’s toys, the myths of the West took a firm hold on the imagination of people all over the globe.
+The American Old West is often romanticized as an anarchic and chaotic frontier with the image of the gun-slinging, horse-riding, and tobacco-chewing cowboy as its perfect representation.
+As the American frontier passed into history, with its numerous and repeated depictions in comic books, films, and children’s toys, the myths of the West took a firm hold on the imagination of people all over the globe.

 Westerns are still an extremely prevalent genre of motion picture, with additional money being poured into it by streaming giants such as Amazon, HBO, and Netflix.
-With the rejuvenation of the television format, several series are continuously exploring the Western motifs as well.
-Recurring characters and plot structures of this genre trace out the ‘Otherness’ in the vast plains and deserts by upholding the lawless, harsh, and wild signs of the time.
-Some of these characters include bandits, bounty hunters, Native Americans, outlaws, and gamblers.
-The background score usually includes American and Mexican folk music such as country and ranchers.
-Both television and cinematic content of the ever-evolving Western genre have found their place in the digital library of Netflix.
-Today, we are going to explore the list of really good Western shows on Netflix that are available to stream right now.
+This genre’s recurring characters and plot structures trace out the ‘Otherness’ in the vast plains and deserts by upholding the lawless, harsh, and wild signs of the time.
+Both television and cinematic content of the ever-evolving Western genre have found their place in the digital library of Netflix, which houses some of the most compelling TV shows in the genre.

 12. Heartland (2007-)